curiousest/curiousest.github.io/_drafts/tabum/1-1-1-assimilation.md

 Why did it feel so important not to question the established surreality?
 So many... conflicting signals.
 Right in front of him.
 Like, what was *that*?
 What is *this*?
 And we're supposed to... go along with it?
 Listen and not listen at the same time.
 What?
 Was logic always such a low-performing model of reality?
 Maybe philosophical tech tends to degrade over time, same as information tech or physical tech.
 Maybe logic, software systems, and hardware devices are all entropy-friendly food to feed our hunger for increasing complexity.
 Maybe-

 Dan was already gone by the time he finished the thought.
 On social autopilot, caved in and crawled out.
 He still wanted to fix the little hole he came in to fill, but now he saw the shape of a much bigger hole.
-A sky-sized hole that had never looked this hole-y before.
+A sky-sized hole that had never looked this hole-y to him before.
 It all felt infinitely closer to a solved problem, but infinity minus infinity was still unknowably far away.

 ---